-After all, the number of different types of mortgages available, when combined with the ‘industry speak’ used to describe them, can confuse even the most astute home loan rookie.
-By dealing with one of our mortgage brokers all this jargon can be simplified, they can compare and contrast the many different home loan products from the lenders on our panel to find out which type of home loan would be the best suited to you.
+There are a number of different types of mortgages available that we can process, when combined with the ‘industry speak’ used to describe them they can confuse even the most astute rookie.
+By dealing with one of our mortgage brokers all this jargon can be simplified, we can compare and contrast the many different mortgage products from the lenders on our panel to find out which type of loan would be the best suited to you.

-Vacant land loans enable customers to borrow in order to purchase land, with the intention of building a home on that land at a later stage.
-In some cases this can be considered business lending, depending on how the land is zoned.
+Vacant land loans enable customers to borrow in order to purchase vacant residential land with the intention of building a home on that land at a later stage.
+In some cases this type of security can be considered to 95% of purchase price depending on location and how the land is zoned.

 Suitable not only for the construction of new homes, but also for major renovations to an existing home.
 Whilst a standard home loan necessitates a lump sum payment at agreement signoff, construction loans are usually drawn down in stages.

 If you have multiple debts from various sources or institutions such as a home loan, personal loan, credit card or other high interest loans and are having trouble paying these off, then it could make sense to roll these debts together with your mortgage.